 Successful candidates must:

-- Engage in behavior consistent with the University’s Community Principles and Policies and must abide by and uphold University regulations, as well as state and federal law.
+- engage in behavior consistent with Washington University’s Community Principles and Policies, and must abide by and uphold University regulations, as well as state and federal law,

-- Maintain confidentiality and complete expectations as assigned by the College Prep Leadership Team.
+- maintain confidentiality and complete expectations as assigned by the College Prep Program Leadership Team, and

 $12.65/ part-time hourly wage (non-exempt and non-benefits eligible)